- Private Guide ―

 It’s a wonderful example of street art, but it is not easy to get close to

-At this stage, you will need a detailed map of the area which helps the guide drawing a line connecting separate points.
+At this stage, you will need a detailed map of the area which helps the tour guide draw a line connecting separate points.
 First of all, you should define the display sequence.
-It can be carried out in chronological order, if the story is about the life of a famous person or event of a certain epoch.
+It can be carried out in chronological order if the story is about the life of a famous person or an event of a certain epoch.
 Or, to be based on a topic (for example, studying Art Nouveau buildings), then it is better to move between the nearest waypoints.

 Make some effort to consider several options for moving between the waypoints.
 Cause, on your way you can find unexpected obstacles like a water pipe breakdown, asphalt repairs and so one.

 Before offering a new "way" at the site, check it yourself.
-Check out the layout of streets and squares: where are the pedestrian zones and parking.
-Make sure if each point of interest can be seen as well as you imagine it to.
+Check out the layout of streets and squares: where are the pedestrian zones and parking?
+Make sure that each point of interest can be seen as well as you imagine it to be.
 Mark the places where tourists can comfortably stay during your story.

 A tour guide should follow the stated duration of the walk

-Following these guide lines, you will easily plot a route, even if you previously had no experience.
+Following these tour guidelines, you will easily plot a route, even if you previously had no experience.
 The main thing is to break the work into steps and pass them gradually.

 Being a guide for some decades and a local guide in Vienna for more than 10 years I love your compilation, reconfirming for us “old” guides and surely helpful for those new in the business.